 At the discussion venue Maria Lvova-Belova presented the results of Russia’s Teenagers programme launched nine months ago.

 Thus, four centres were set up with the Commissioner’s assistance where teenagers can spend their free time and also get psychological counselling.
 Every region needs such centres; therefore, similar facilities will be set up across the country.
-Opening the centres in Mariupol, Donetsk and Luhansk is a matter of special consideration.
+Opening the centres in Mariupol, Donetsk and Lugansk is a matter of special consideration.

 Positive engagement, including through work, is an effective method of thwarting teenagers’ destructive behaviours.
 The street social service, which is already operating in the Saratov Region and is being prepared for opening in the Belgorod, Novosibirsk and Penza regions, is working on this issue.
 In addition, the matter of establishing teenage employment centres is being considered: the regions are actively discussing the possibility of engaging companies and enterprises that are ready to hire minors with subsequent support tracking.
 Social theatres are becoming yet another effective format of working with teenagers.